 Out on Anchorage’s trail system, one of Alaska’s most popular running races hits full stride.
 The Anchorage Mayor’s Marathon & Half Marathon puts runners on some of Anchorage’s best trails.
 With a five-miler, half marathon, marathon and marathon relay, the race has great views.
 Runners often spot moose or other Alaska wildlife along the course.

 Solstice fun on the trails isn’t limited to the fleet footed; Flattop Mountain is great for hikers of all abilities.
 Stunning views of the city and surrounding mountain ranges make the hike popular all summer, but solstice is a special time on Flattop.
 Many hikers hold informal parties at the summit or even set up overnight camp.

 Anglers hoping to reel in a monster salmon under the midnight sun cast their lines just steps from downtown streets.
 Ship Creek hosts the Slam’n Salm’n Derby.
 Netting great prizes doesn’t take a master angler during this derby; reel in the biggest king salmon or hook a special tagged fish to win cash or new gear.

 For a seventh inning stretch well after 7 at night, there is no place like Alaska; the Anchorage Glacier Pilots have a summer baseball schedule filled with late night games.

 Take a walk through early Anchorage history with a guided historical tour of the Anchorage Memorial Park Cemetery, held each year on June 21.
-The popular free tour stops at the final resting places of famous Alaskans and shares personal stories that shaped the Last Frontier.
+The popular free tour stops at the final resting places of famous Alaskans and shares personal stories that shaped the Great Land.